 Design Discovery Studios are taught by graduating or advanced GSD students who have a concentration in the field they are teaching.
 Studios have a maximum of ten students per instructor.
 Each discipline is coordinated by a current GSD faculty teaching in that concentration.

 Jenny FrenchCoordinating Faculty, Architecture

 Montserrat Bonvehi RosichCoordinating Faculty, Landscape Architecture

-Danielle Choi is an Assistant Professor of Landscape Architecture at the Harvard Graduate School of Design.
-She teaches in the Masters of Landscape Architecture core studio sequence, the Ecology, Technology and Techniques sequence as well as design research seminars.
+Montserrat Bonvehi Rosich is a Lecturer of Landscape Architecture at the Graduate School of Design.
+She teaches in the Master of Landscape Architecture core studio sequence, the Ecology, Technology and Techniques sequence as well as design research seminars.
 Her research currently focuses on the relation between landscape ecology and the culture of food production in Northern Spain and Southern France.

 Stephen GrayCoordinating Faculty, Urban Planning & Design

 Stephen Gray is Assistant Professor of Urban Design with experience working in complex urban environments with municipal agencies, colleges and universities, private developers, non-profits, and the public.
 His interests center on the intersection of design and engagement as tools for empowerment as well as drivers for the production of progressive urbanism, and his research focuses on (1) humanist approaches to urban design at the intersection of politics, power, race, and place; (2) socioecological urban design approaches to urban resilience; (3) urban peacescapes that integrate peacebuilding, development, and urban design; and (4) implementation strategies for urban design projects across social, political, spatial, temporal, and geographic scales.
 Current projects include the Harvard Mellon Urban Initiative where his team is revisiting well-known places in Boston through graphic collage and digital animation of archival sources to highlight the collision of racially biased policies and civil disobedience; and the design and implementation of child-focused public space facilities to improve the quality of life for Syrian refugee families in Lebanon.